Stylish hearing devices with superior sound

 Following your initial fitting your hearing device will need to be personalised and programmed to your specific needs to allow you to accustomise to the new and different sounds around you.
 Fine tuning adjustments will help you to maximise your hearing range in differing situations.
 Once you are enjoying the full benefits from your hearing technology, on-going support is provided so that we can monitor your hearing and hearing device performance.

 At Key to Hearing, we believe it’s important for you to see your hearing care professional regularly, to make sure your chosen solution keeps meeting your needs and any changes to your hearing are identified.
-When your aftercare period expires, we recommend six to twelve monthly reviews.
+When your aftercare period expires, we recommend semi-annual reviews.
 Our home visits include hearing retests, reprogramming and fine-tuning your hearing device, and a maintenance service to keep it in peak condition.